Scott Brown (footballer, born June 1985): 2019–2021

 On 31 January 2019, Brown declined an offer to join new Australian team Western Melbourne FC and other approaches from abroad, instead extending his contract with Celtic until summer 2021, indicating that when it ended he would probably retire from playing.

 On 31 March 2019, Brown was involved in several incidents during an important Old Firm match against Rangers at Celtic Park, including a red card shown to Alfredo Morelos for elbowing Brown to the head, Ryan Kent shoving Brown to his head using a closed fist following Celtic's winning goal (missed by the officials, but Kent was later charged with misconduct by the league authorities) and being confronted angrily by Andy Halliday after the final whistle when Brown chose to celebrate enthusiastically in front of the small section of visiting supporters.
 Each time, Brown was seen smiling and laughing at the Rangers players involved, having successfully antagonised them.
 Responses to his behaviour varied while Police Scotland decided it was a matter for the football authorities.
 The SFA charged Brown with "failing to act in the best interest of Scottish football" for his actions at the final whistle, but at the hearing on 26 April, the verdict was not proven.

 Brown made his 600th appearance for Celtic on 6 December 2020, playing in a 1–1 draw with St Johnstone.
 He received a straight red card after coming on from the bench for striking Livingston player Jaze Kabia, in a 2–2 draw on 20 January 2021.
 On 25 March, it was confirmed that Brown would end his 14-year stay at the club at the end of the 2020–21 season, as he had signed a pre-contract agreement with Aberdeen.

 Aberdeen

 On 25 March 2021, it was announced that Brown would join Aberdeen on 1 July in a player-coach role on a two-year contract working as assistant manager to manager Stephen Glass.
 On 27 October, Brown scored for Aberdeen against rival Rangers at Ibrox, which ended in a 2–2 draw.
 Brown left Aberdeen in March 2022, soon after Glass had been replaced as manager by Jim Goodwin.
 He said that he left Aberdeen because a coaching position would not be available under Goodwin, and that he would look for a coaching role elsewhere.

 Retirement

-On 6 May 2022, Brown officially announced his retirement from professional football, he made a total of 787 appearances for Hibernian, Celtic and Aberdeen; he also earned himself 55 Scotland caps during two spells; Brown won 23 major honours during his 19-year career.
+On 6 May 2022, Brown officially announced his retirement from professional football; he made a total of 787 appearances for Hibernian, Celtic and Aberdeen; he also earned himself 55 caps for Scotland during two spells; Brown won 23 major honours during his 19-year career.